 For a second she debated whether or not she really wanted to stay any longer.
 But then she figured that if Hotch was willing to go out of his way to get her another glass of the wine that she wanted, then why would she be cranky and leave anyway?

-After all, it was Christmas Eve . . . she should try to make the best of things.
-So she gave Hotch a little smile as she turned to start cutting back through the living room to get to the wine cellar Dave had pointed out earlier in the night.
+After all, it was Christmas Eve, she should try to make the best of things.
+So after giving Hotch a little smile, she turned to start cutting back through the living room.
+Now she just needed to find that wine cellar Dave had pointed out earlier in the night.

 Hotch followed closely behind Prentiss as they skirted around the small groups of people talking at the party.
 Then she stopped suddenly . . . he had to put his hand on her back to keep from walking into her.

-"I uh," she shook her head, "nothing," and she moved slightly into his space, pressing herself against his side.
+"I uh," she shook her head, "nothing."
+Then she moved back slightly, pressing herself against his side.

 Though she knew that Hotch wasn't generally a fan of sharing his personal space with the rest of the inhabitants of the planet, Emily wasn't too concerned about that at the moment.
 Because she'd just spotted somebody else at Dave's party that she knew.

 And it was somebody that she REALLY did not wish to see.

 Agent Danny Brooks.